Federal Oversight Undermined

 Oct 2025 Radio went dark

-Oakland is not just any city implementing radio encryption.
-It is a city under federal court supervision specifically because its police department demonstrated it could not be trusted to operate without external oversight.
+Oakland is under federal court supervision because its police department demonstrated it could not be trusted to police itself without external oversight.

-As of 2025, OPD has yet to meet three court-mandated reforms related to the timeliness and quality of internal investigations and ensuring discipline is fairly applied.
+As of 2025, OPD has yet to meet three court-mandated reforms on the timeliness and quality of internal investigations and the consistent application of discipline.
 Federal Judge William Orrick has referenced "the paramount importance of constitutional policing and the destructive legacy of racism, corruption, brutality, and cultural rot exemplified by the Riders."

 The encryption rollout was marked by technical failures, lack of transparency, and coordinated regional secrecy.